Sceptre: Greco-Roman world

-Ancient India
+India

-The codes of the right and the cruel sceptre are found in the ancient Tamil work of Tirukkural, dated before 5th century CE.
-In its chapters 55 and 56, the text deals with the right and the cruel sceptre, respectively, furthering the thought on the ethical behaviour of the ruler discussed in many of the preceding and the following chapters.
-The ancient treatise says it was not the king's spear but the sceptre that bound him to his people—and to the extent that he guarded them, his own good rule would guard him.
+The codes of the just and the cruel sceptre are found in the ancient Tamil work of Tirukkural, dated before 5th century CE.
+In its chapters 55 (Sengol) and 56 (Kondungol), the text deals with the just and the cruel sceptre, respectively, furthering the thought on the ethical behaviour of the ruler discussed in many of the preceding and the following chapters.
+The ancient treatise says it was not the king's spear but the just sceptre, known as "Sengol" in Tamil, that bound him to his people—and to the extent that he guarded them, his own good rule would guard him.
+It was a practice of ancient Indian kingdoms and dynasties, such as the Chola kings, to use a symbolic sceptre during coronations.

+One such sceptre, the Sengol, was presented to Jawaharlal Nehru on 14 August 1947 by the Thiruvaduthurai Adheenam symbolising the transfer of power as followed by Ancient Hindu kings.
+It was displayed in the Allahabad Museum under the then Indian government wrongly marked as 'Golden walking Stick Gifted to Pt Jawahar Lal Nehru'.
+In 2023, the government of India decided to install this gold-plated sceptre in the newly inaugurated Indian Parliament.
+The presentation of the Sengol sceptre to the first Indian Prime Minister in 1947 was claimed as a 'symbol of transfer of power from British to India', which has been stirred up debates among few historians, who point to the lack of sources that portray the event as an official event.